claudiogiaretta/AWS-architect-solution-associate/AWS_Cloud Solution_Architect_Associate.md

 - **Dynamic Host Port Mapping** - Once the ALB is registered to a service in the ECS cluster, it will automatically find the right port on the EC2 Instances.
 This only works with ALB, not CLB.
 - You **must allow on the EC2 instance’s security group any port from the ALB security group** because it may attach on any port
 ### ECS Fargate
-AWS Fargate is a technology that you can use with Amazon ECS to run [containers](https://aws.amazon.com/what-are-containers) without having to manage servers or clusters of Amazon EC2 instances.
+AWS Fargate is a technology that you can use with Amazon ECS to run **containers** without having to manage servers or clusters of Amazon EC2 instances.
 With AWS Fargate, you no longer have to provision, configure, or scale clusters of virtual machines to run containers.
+- **Serverless**
 - You can create an **empty** ECS cluster (no EC2's provisioned) and then launch Tasks as Fargate
-- You **no longer have to provision, configure, and scale clusters** of EC2 instances to run containers
+- You **no longer have to provision, configure, and scale clusters** of EC2 instances
+- ECS launches the required containers based on the CPU / RAM needed (**we won’t know where these containers are running**)
 - You are charged by seconds but for **at least one minute**.
 - When using ELB to point to Fargate you have to use IP addresses since Fargate tasks do not have a hostname
+### IAM Roles for ECS Tasks

+- **EC2 Instance Profile** (IAM role for the EC2 instance)
+    - Used by the ECS agent to:
+        - Make API calls to ECS service
+        - Send container logs to Cloud Watch
+        - Pull Docker image from ECR
+- **Task Execution Role**
+    - **Allows ECS tasks to access AWS resources**
+    - Each task can have a separate role
+    - **Use different roles for the different ECS Services**
+    - Task Role is defined in the task definition
+    - Use `taskRoleArn` parameter to assign IAM policies to ECS Task Execution Role
+    - Ex.
+Reference sensitive data in **Secrets Manager** or **SSM Parameter Store**
+### ECS Services
+- An ECS Service is a **collection of long-running ECS tasks** (eg. web application) that perform the same function
+- We can use ALB to send requests to these tasks
+- **Service CPU Usage** or the **SQS queue length** for a service are used for scaling

 #### With Load Balancer
+- **EC2 Launch Type**
+	- For every container, the container port is mapped to a random free port on the hots (instance).
+So the application running inside that container will be reached by the ALB on that random port.
+	- **Dynamic Host Port Mapping** - Once the ALB is registered to a service in the ECS cluster, it will automatically find the right port on the EC2 Instances.
+This only works with ALB, not CLB.
+	- You **must allow on the EC2 instance’s security group any port from the ALB security group** because it may attach on any port
+- **Fargate Launch Type**
 	- **Each task has a unique IP but the same container port**
 	- The ALB connects to each task directly on its IP and container port since these containers are not run on a defined host (instance).
 	- You **must allow on the ENI’s security group the task port from the ALB security group**

-### Scaling ECS Tasks using EventBridge
-- You can use EventBridge (CloudWatch Events) to run Amazon ECS tasks when certain AWS events occur.
-- Ex: set up a CloudWatch Events rule that runs an Amazon ECS task whenever a file is uploaded to an S3 bucket.
-You can also declare a reduced number of ECS tasks whenever a file is deleted from the S3 bucket.
 ## EKS
 Amazon **Elastic Kubernetis Service** is a managed service that  simplifies the process of building, securing, operating, and maintaining Kubernetes clusters on AWS
-**Use Cases:**
-- Hybrid Deployments - consistency between AWS and on-prem
-- Development and Testing - identical prod and dev environment
-- AWS Services Extension - AWS integration to on-premises setups
+**Use Cases:** If your company is already using Kubernetes on-premises or in another cloud, and wants to migrate to AWS using Kubernetes
 ![[Pasted image 20241015171619.png]]
- EKS can use different type of compute nodes:
- - EC2 instances
- - Fargate Instances
- - External instances

  - **EKS Connector**: if you want to connect your own kubernetis cluster
  - **EKS CTL**: is CLI tool for easily setting up kubernetis clusters on AWS.
  - **EKS Distro**: is a Kubernetis distribution based on and used by EKS to create reliable and secure kubernetis clusters.
  - **Kubernetes Metrics Server** è un aggregatore di dati sull'utilizzo delle risorse nel cluster e non viene distribuito per impostazione predefinita nei cluster Amazon.
 - **EKS anywhere(EKS-A)**: is a deployment option for Amazon EKS to easily create and operate **kubernetis(k8s)** clusters on premises with your own Vms or bare metal hosts.
 EKS anywhere uses **EKS Distro** as the **kubernetis** cluster distribution.
 ### Autoscaling in EKS
 Autoscaling is a function that automatically scales your resources out and in to meet changing demands.